Environmental Health Action Guide- compiled and maintained by the Sustainable Cleveland Partnership and NeighborhoodLink

 Full mailing addresses and phone numbers of organizations listed on this factsheet are available in this Guide's Directory of Organizations.

-Contact Local Elected Officials: Write or call asking them to support strong policies to reduce air pollution and protect both children and adults from asthma.
+Contact Local Elected Officials: Write to or call them asking them to support policies that strongly protect the environment and support sustainable communities.

 Return to Homepage